European Association of Nuclear Medicine: Structure

-The EANM Executive Office, based in Vienna (Austria), oversees all the logistical aspects, ranging from organising scientific events, to managing publications and establishing new partnerships, and promoting the organisation among EU institutions and international organisations.
-The Executive Office also organises the Annual Congress and managed the ESMIT courses.
+The EANM Executive Office, based in Vienna (Austria), oversees all the logistical aspects, ranging from organising scientific events to managing publications and establishing new partnerships, and promoting the organisation among EU institutions and international organisations.
+The Executive Office also organises the Annual Congress and manages the ESMIT courses.

-Membership-wise, EANM currently comprises 40 national societies, 20 non-European affiliated societies and 2,900 individual members from 80 countries from Europe and beyond.
+Membership-wise, EANM currently comprises 40 national societies, 20 non-European affiliated societies and 2,900 individual members from 80 countries in Europe and beyond.
 EANM is also supported by a team of over 150 volunteers, who work within the Board, the Committees, and the Councils.